 Barbour County man admits to firearm charge

-ELKINS, WEST VIRGINIA – Jerry Lee Beohm, Jr., of Philippi, West Virginia, has admitted to a firearm charge, United States Attorney Bill Powell announced.
+ELKINS, WEST VIRGINIA – Caleb Andrew Beverly, of Philippi, West Virginia, has admitted to a firearms charge, United States Attorney William Ihlenfeld announced.

-Beohm faces up to 10 years incarceration and a fine of up to $250,000.
+Beverly faces up to 10 years of incarceration and a fine of up to $250,000.
 Under the Federal Sentencing Guidelines, the actual sentence imposed will be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

-Assistant U.S. Attorney Traci M. Cook is prosecuting the case on behalf of the government.
-The Bureau of Alcohol, Tobacco, Firearms and Explosives investigated.
+Assistant U.S. Attorney Brandon S. Flower is prosecuting the case on behalf of the government.
+The Bureau of Alcohol, Tobacco, Firearms, and Explosives and the West Virginia State Police investigated.